Sample Leave of Absence Letters | How to Write (Examples)

 Speak to your boss first

-Ensure that you first verbally inform your boss or manager about your need to take a leave of absence from work.
+Ensure that you first verbally inform your boss or manager about your need to take a leave from work.
 A face-to-face conversation will make it easier for your employer to understand why you need this extended time off from work.

 Give as much time as possible